-If your home has windows which provide a lot of natural light, you may be forced to decide between a comfortable amount of light in your home during the day or enjoying the view outside.
-Window shades, curtains, and blinds are often the first thought for light control, but many times fully block the outside view or conflict with the room’s aesthetics.
+If your home has windows that provide a lot of natural light, you may be looking for a way to balance a comfortable amount of light in your home while still enjoying the view outside.
+While window shades, curtains and blinds are often the first thought for light control, they might obstruct the outside view or conflict with the room’s aesthetics.

 Window film is a popular alternative to shades or blinds for solar control.
-Window film is a thin laminate that can be installed on the interior or exterior glass surfaces of your home.
-Offered in a variety of shades and reflectivity options, these films provide flexibility in controlling the sunlight coming through your windows.
+It’s a thin laminate you can install on your home’s interior or exterior glass surfaces.
+Offered in various shades and reflectivity options, these films provide flexibility in controlling the sunlight coming through your windows.

-Here are a few of the many options Madico® offers to help you control sunlight in your home:
+Here are a few of the many options Madico®, Inc. offers to help you control sunlight in your home:

 Types of Darkening Window Film